moscarelloscott/moscarelloscott/stack.md

     *Stack Problem to solve
-    rewrite the int code with the user being able to input 3 numbers of their choice. rewrite the string code to output "Python is Great"
+    rewrite the int code with the user being able to input 3 numbers of their choice. rewrite the string code to output "Python is Great" Remember to push you write an append statement and pop is still pop

 [VIDEO](404)